 When is National Hospice and Palliative Care Month?

 National Hospice and Palliative Care Month is the month of November every year.
-The month of commemoration may be confusing, with World Hospice and Palliative Care Day taking place annually on October 10.
+The month of commemoration may be confusing, with World Hospice and Palliative Care Day taking place annually in October.
 But the entire month of November is our time to celebrate hospice and palliative care workers who serve our nation.

 Additionally, the National Hospice and Palliative Care Month is the perfect time to learn more about hospice care.
 If you’re appreciative of the hospice care providers in your life, it’s your opportunity to spread awareness of the work they do.